Kong/charts/charts/kong/README.md

 usage.

-The `proxy`, `admin`, `portal`, and `cluster` subsections under `certificates` let you choose hostnames or override issuers on a per-certificate basis for the proxy, admin API and Manager, Portal and Portal API, and hybrid mode mTLS services, respectively.
+The `proxy`, `admin`, `portal`, and `cluster` subsections under `certificates` let you choose hostnames, override issuers, set `subject` or set `privateKey` on a per-certificate basis for the proxy, admin API and Manager, Portal and Portal API, and hybrid mode mTLS services, respectively.